digital-asset/daml/docs/source/support/overview.rst

 Generated Code
 ..............

-The developer tools in the SDK allow the generation of code for some languages.
+The developer tools in the SDK allow the generation of code for some languages from a DAML Model.
 This generated code has public APIs, but is not independently versioned, but depends on the SDK version and source of the generated code, like a DAML package.
 In this case, the version of the SDK used covers changes to the public API of the generated code.

 SDK
 ...